somdipto/Sodai/README.md

 ### License

-This repository is available under the [Lemon AI Open Source License](https://github.com/hexdocom/lemon/blob/main/LICENSE), which is essentially Apache 2.0 with a few additional restrictions.
+This repository is available under the [Sodai Open Source License](https://github.com/hexdocom/sodai/blob/main/LICENSE), which is essentially Apache 2.0 with a few additional restrictions.